Anomaly-free twistorial higher-spin theories: Quantization of holomorphic higher-spin theories at one loop

 \paragraph{The anomaly.} It is useful recalling that the $n$-th Chern character can be written in curvature form as

 The gauge anomaly for a non-abelian gauge theory in a $2n$-dimensional real space $\cM$ can be obtained directly from the anomaly polynomial and has the form

 where $\cc$ is the ghost (or gauge parameter), and $\sF$ is the corresponding field strength of the theory.
-Note that in $4n+2$ real dimensions, we also have gravitational anomaly, which is also the case here since $\dim_{\R}(\PTc)=6$.
-In what follows, we will not display the gravitational anomaly in terms of the curvature 2-form $\mathsf{R}$ since we observe that there is a uniform way of writing the anomalies for various holomorphic twistor theories with higher-derivative interactions (see below).
+Note that in $4n+2$ real dimensions, we also have gravitational anomaly, which happens to be the case here since $\dim_{\R}(\PTc)=6$.
 For standard treatment of anomaly, see e.g. \cite{Alvarez-Gaume:1984zlq,Bilal:2008qx,Fujikawa:2004cx}.